meltwater/mlabs-koa/docs/README.md

 Third party middleware configuration is documented on the corresponding project: see the [links in the README](../README.md#middleware).

-Custom middleware configuration is documented below.
+Each custom middleware configuration is documented below.

 ---
 ##### `dependencyInjection`